5.5.2009

 Svar við nr.
 28:

-- Regarding Iceland’s other bank debts, they have been put in a “bad bank.”
+Re#28, My understanding is that Icesave already has assets that nearly cover the debts involved – perhaps in the neighborhood of 85%.
+It would be reasonable for Iceland to offer Britain to take this rather than drag out settlement – especially because Britain’s clumsy handling of the situation contributed strongly to the loss of asset values to cover the deposits.- Regarding Iceland’s other bank debts, they have been put in a “bad bank.”
 So Iceland (what you call “we”) don’t owe these debts.
 The private sector bad banks owe them, and there is little there.
 Today’s Wall Street Journal op-ed characterized foreign speculative arbitrage as “guys who served alcohol to the banks just before they took off down the highway.”
 No need to negotiate them down.
 Foreign investors have claims on banks that have used the credit to gamble, and lost.
 So their foreign enablers will lose too.
 That’s how financial markets work – just as German, Spanish and other European banks lost heavily on U.S. subprime mortgages.

 - Of course offshore tax-avoidance money should be traced.
 Tortola (Anguilla) would either co-operate or be blacklisted by the Icelandic government.